SaiPrajwalReddy/MyToDo/README.md

   -   Delete Todos
   -   List Todos

  Future Features to be added for this project
    -   Authentication using Google Oauth
    -   Create Todos
    -   Edit Todos
-    -   Delete Todos
-    -   List Todos
     -   Enhancing the Todos as completed, in-progress
     -   Sharing of Todos with other users
     -   Hosting this application